hRun/TA_cryptosuite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example "key file" creation for AES:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Put your key and IV in UTF-8 or Base64 into a plain ASCII file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Put your key and IV in UTF-8 into a plain ASCII file.
 Key has to go on line 1 and IV on line 2.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Key and IV length have to be 16/24/32 bytes respectively for 128/192/256 AES encryption.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The IV's length has to be 16 bytes/characters.
+The key's length has to be 16/24/32 bytes/characters respectively for 128/192/256 AES encryption.
+For security purposes 256 bit keys are recommended unless performance is important.

 2. Go to the app's configuration dashboard in your preferred browser.
 Click "Create New Input".